parasol-framework/parasol/readme.md

 ## 3. Build Process

-We recommend using the GCC compiler to build the framework on all platforms.
-If you are running Windows then we recommend using MSYS2 and MinGW as your build environment.
-Please refer to section 2.3 of this document for Windows development instructions.
+We recommend using GCC to build the framework on most platforms.
+On Windows we use Visual Studio to compile 'pure' builds for release, but you can also use MSYS2 and MinGW as a GCC build environment.
 Targeting Android (experimental) will require Cygwin.

+### 3.1 Linux Builds (GCC)

 Linux systems require a few package dependencies to be installed first if a complete build is desired.
 For an Apt based system such as Debian or Ubuntu, execute the following: